 Alternatives to Mining Bitcoin

-While it’s still possible to mine ETH so long as the network uses proof-of-work, doing so will no longer be possible with proof-of-stake.
-Instead, only those who hold large quantities of ETH will be able to stake their tokens and become “validators.”
+Only those who hold large quantities of ETH will be able to stake their tokens and become “validators.”
 Validators will have a chance at winning the next block rewards, with the highest odds going to those with the greatest amount of ETH staked.
 You can do more research about crypto mining vs. staking to learn more.

 Photo credit: iStock/Chris Tamas